Exund/SFSEX.PartsInjector/docs/PipeMesh.md

 | `texture` | `Textures.TextureSelector` | `Mode.Basic` |
 | `textures` | `Textures.TextureKey[]` | `Mode.Advanced` |

-The mapped width of the texture data is different depending on the vaue of `widthMode` defined as a `Textures.WidthMode`
+The mapped width of the texture data is different depending on the vaue of `widthMode` defined as a `Textures.WidthMode`.

 | Width calculation | Value of `textureMode` |
 |-|-|